nexusformat/definitions/manual/source/design.rst

 	**Order**
 	    The order of operations to apply to move a component into its place.

-NeXus choose to encode this information in the following way:
+NeXus chooses to encode this information in the following way:

 	**Type**
 	    Through a data set attribute **transformation_type**.
 This can either be translation or rotation.

 	**Direction**
 	    Through a data set attribute **vector**.
-This is three value describing either the components of the rotation axis or the direction along which the translation happens.
+This is a set of three values describing either the components of the rotation axis or the direction along which the translation happens.

 	**Value**
 	    This is represented in the actual data of the data set.
 In addition, there is the **offset** attribute which has three components describing a translation to apply before applying the operation of the real axis.
 Without the offset attribute additional virtual translations would need to be introduced in order to encode mechanical offsets in the axis.

 	**Order**
-	    The order is encoded through the **depends_on** attribute on a data set.The value of the depends_on attribute is the axis the current axis sits upon.
-If the axis sits in the same group it is just a name, if it is in another group it is a path to the depndent axis.
+	    The order is encoded through the **depends_on** attribute on a data set.
+The value of the **depends_on** attribute is the axis upon which the current axis sits.
+	    If the axis sits in the same group it is just a name, if it is in another group it is a path to the dependent axis.
-            In addition there per NeXus component a dpends_on filed which points to the data set at the head of the axis dependency chain.
+	    In addition there per NeXus component a **depends_on** field which points to the data set at the head of the axis dependency chain.

 This sounds complicated.
 An example may help to clarify this.
 The example is the encoding for a eulerian cradle as typically found on four circle diffractometers.